steltenpower/tabs-as-sheets/README.md

 and can you have a save-to-URL after editing ?

 And can we do something about all those stupid cookie popups?
+What's that clean reading mode called again?

+And in settings uncheck "Ctrl+Tab cycles through tabs in recently used order"